Hip Arthritis Pain Relief Naturally

 Arthritis literally means "inflammation of a joint."
 In some forms of arthritis, such as osteoarthritis, the inflammation arises because the smooth covering (articular cartilage) on the ends of bones wears away.
-In other forms of arthritis, such as rheumatoid arthritis, the joint lining becomes inflamed as part of a systemic disease (autoimmune disease).
+In other forms of arthritis, such as rheumatoid arthritis, the joint lining becomes inflamed as part of a systemic (autoimmune) disease.

 The hip, knees and ankles are considered weight-bearing joints.
 The main overuse and misuse of the hips (as well as knees, legs and feet) involves a great American pastime, running and jogging.
-A force of four to eight times your body weight is exerted on the hips and lower joints during jumping or running.
-When any of these joints are affected by arthritis, mobility may be greatly impacted.
+During running or jumping, a force of four to eight times your body weight is exerted on the hips and lower joints.
+Mobility may be greatly impacted when any of these joints are affected by arthritis,

 What are the symptoms of hip arthritis?

-While osteoarthritis in the hip causes the classic sign—pain--people may feel the pain in their groin, inner thigh, buttocks, or knees (not solely in their hip).
+The classic pain signal of hip arthritis is located at the hip point.
+However, people may feel pain in their groin, inner thigh, buttocks, or knees (not solely in their hip).
 Usually, hip arthritis causes difficulty bending, which makes daily activities such as dressing and foot care a challenge.
 Stiffness is a symptom that causes difficulty in walking.

 Inflammatory arthritis of the hip is characterized by a dull, aching pain that’s usually worse in the morning and lessens with activity.
 Vigorous activity, of course, can result in increased pain and stiffness.

-Hip arthritis must be diagnosed by a qualified medical doctor by examination, x-rays and possibly blood samples to determine whether you have rheumatoid arthritis, which usually affects multiple joint on both sides of the body at the same time.
+Hip arthritis must be diagnosed by a qualified medical doctor by examination, x-rays and possibly blood samples to determine whether you have rheumatoid arthritis, which usually affects duplicate joints on both sides of the body at the same time.

 Precautionary steps to help manage hip arthritis